jodhernandezbe/PRTR_transfers/README.md

 ## Project tree

 The following is the project tree considering only its most important files for a developer.
+Don't hesitate to fully check the folders, including the ancillary one that contains important information for the data processing.

 ```bash